Regulators target nuisance marketing as car finance claims surge across UK

 The rise in advertising follows the launch of the FCA car finance compensation scheme, which could lead to billions of pounds being paid to motorists affected by mis-sold car finance and hidden commission arrangements.

-As awareness of the car finance scandal grows, more drivers are exploring whether they may qualify for a car finance claim or PCP claim linked to historic vehicle finance agreements.
+As awareness of the car finance scandal grows, more drivers are exploring whether they may qualify for a car finance claim or PCP compensation claim linked to historic vehicle finance agreements.

 Regulators are now working together to ensure consumers are protected from misleading promotions and poor practices as demand for support with car finance claims increases.